11% of people diagnosed with Colorectal Cancer (CRC) are below the age of 501

 A previous diagnosis of polyps/CRC

+Participation in CRC screening remains suboptimal despite national programs being in place in many countries worldwide.
 In Australia, over 50% of eligible individuals remain unscreened for CRC, and this has not changed since the national program was introduced in 2006.7

-Reasons for preferring blood-based options:2,8
+Reasons for preferring blood-based options6:

 • Convenience of a blood draw